These are the most popular Halloween costumes for 2021, according to Google Trends

 Purge costume

-The Purge franchise has proven to be a modern movie phenomenon, using a basic premise: for one night, all crime is legal, as an allegory to examine the disparity between classes and, in later films, racial divides.
-That, and to show lots of gory murders.
+The Purge franchise has proven to be a modern movie phenomenon, using a basic premise: for one night, all crime is legal.

+The film is an allegory that examines the disparity between classes and, in later films, racial divides.
+Either that or it’s an exploitative excuse to show ultraviolent gory murders.
+(A little from column a, a little from column b)

 Scarlet Witch costume